Nadine (1987 film): Production

 The film was written specifically for Kim Basinger.

 Shooting began on September 30, 1986 in Austin, Texas and further shooting took place in San Antonio.

 The framed picture of Jeff Bridges in a uniform in the film is taken from The Last Picture Show (1971).

 Much of the soundtrack was provided by the country group Sweethearts of the Rodeo.

 Release

 Critical reception

-Rotten Tomatoes gives Nadine a rating of 46% from 13 reviews.
+Rotten Tomatoes gives Nadine a rating of 55% from 11 reviews.

+Roger Ebert gave the film 2 and a half stars (out of four) and called it "a curiously flat, unfinished, low-energy comedy" while praising the performances of the leads.
+Sheila Benson of the Los Angeles Times called the film "a deeply felt tribute to Texas womanhood" while conceding it was "pretty much the light beer of movies."

 Home media

 The film was released on VHS with a 4:3 ratio by CBS/FOX Video in 1988, and on DVD with a 1.85:1 ratio by Sony Pictures Home Entertainment on July 5, 2005.